-As climate change looms over our future, many industries are turning to biology for solutions to make all aspects of our lives more sustainable for the environment.
-Biotech companies are rising to the challenge.
+As climate change looms over our future, many industries are turning to biotechnology for solutions to make all aspects of our lives more sustainable for the environment.

 Biotechnology is uniquely positioned to replace polluting materials and chemical processes with more sustainable, biological alternatives.
 This scientific field draws from millions of years of evolution in which living beings have specialized in producing and recycling all kinds of compounds and materials.
-Biological processes can be used to efficiently break down waste and produce new materials with lower pollution, water, land, and energy use.
+These biological processes can be used to efficiently break down waste and produce materials with lower pollution, water, land, and energy use than traditional methods.

 The number of applications where biotechnology could make a difference towards sustainability is virtually unlimited.
-Here are 10 areas where biotech is already making an impact.
+Here are 10 of the areas where biotech is already making an impact.

 Plastic pollution is one of the major environmental issues we’re currently facing.
-Both the waste from petrochemical plastic production plants and the many tonnes of non-biodegradable plastic that is thrown away daily are huge problems for the environment.
-New technologies to incorporate biology in the production of plastics could offer a more sustainable alternative.
+The waste from petrochemical plastic production plants, as well as the tonnes of non-biodegradable plastic that is thrown away daily, are huge problems for the environment.
+New technologies that incorporate biology in the production of plastics could offer a more sustainable alternative.

-In Amsterdam, Avantium is developing methods to produce 100% recyclable bioplastics from agricultural and forestry waste — the company is working with Coca Cola and Danone to produce sustainable bottles and yogurt cups.
-Over in France, the company Carbios is working on recycling commonly used plastics using microbial enzymes, in collaboration with brands such as L’Oreal, Pepsi and Nestlé Waters.
+In Amsterdam, Avantium is developing methods to produce 100% recyclable bioplastics from agricultural and forestry waste — the company is working with big brands such as Coca-Cola and Danone to produce sustainable bottles and yogurt cups.
+Over in France, the company Carbios is using microbial enzymes to break down and recycle commonly used plastics.
 Other companies developing bioplastics are Corbion Purac and Synbra in the Netherlands and Futerro in France.

 Fossil fuels are the biggest culprit behind air pollution, which is estimated to kill millions of people each year.
 In recent years, biofuels produced from crops have become an increasingly common alternative.
 However, these crops are starting to compete for agricultural land, which can contribute to deforestation and rising food prices.

-Several companies are going back to the natural ability of some microorganisms to break down agricultural or forestry waste to produce fuels.
+Several companies are harnessing the natural ability of some microorganisms to break down agricultural or forestry waste to produce fuels.
 This is one of the goals of the French company Global Bioenergies, which is working with Audi to produce gasoline from sustainable sources such as wheat straw and wood chips.
 The Swiss firm Clariant is also developing methods to turn agricultural waste into biodiesel in collaboration with ExxonMobil.
 Other companies such as Solaga in Germany and AlgaEnergy in Spain are researching how to produce fuels from sunlight and carbon dioxide using algae.

 The meat industry is a huge polluter.
-Biotechnology could significantly reduce the use of land, water and energy use by growing meat without the animal, directly from muscle and fat cells.
-Importantly, this ‘cultured’ meat would also reduce the use of antibiotics in meat production as it can be created in sterile lab conditions.
+Biotechnology could significantly reduce the use of land, water, and energy by growing meat without the animal, directly from a small sample of muscle and fat cells.
+This approach would also reduce the use of antibiotics in meat production as it can be created in sterile lab conditions.

-The production of many construction materials such as concrete requires toxic chemicals and large volumes of energy and water.
+The production of many construction materials, such as concrete, can require toxic chemicals and large volumes of energy and water.
 The process also generates high levels of carbon emissions that contribute to global warming.
-Several companies are looking at how living beings could help us move towards more sustainable alternatives.
+Several companies are looking at how living beings could help us make the building industry more sustainable.

-In London, a startup called Biohm is looking into producing construction materials from organic waste.
-One way it does this is with mushrooms, which can be fed on different types of waste to produce a material with custom characteristics.
+In London, a startup called Biohm is looking into using mushrooms to produce construction materials from organic waste.
 In the Netherlands, the company Green Basilisk seeks to increase the lifespan of concrete by embedding it with bacteria that repair the material when it suffers damage.
 US-based Biomason uses similar microbes to create cement tiles with a low-carbon footprint.

 Current methods to get rid of dangerous pathogens use harsh chemicals that can pollute the environment and be toxic for humans as well as other forms of life.
 Biotechnology could offer an eco-friendly alternative that relies on natural mechanisms to fight pathogens.

-In France, a company called Amoeba aims to use Willaertia magna amoeba to get rid of fungi in crops or legionella in cooling water towers.
-Another approach is to design molecules that can selectively kill crops infections.
-That is the case of Agrosavfe in Belgium, which engineers proteins inspired by llama antibodies to target specific pathogens without harming other species.
+In France, a company called Amoeba aims to use Willaertia magna amoeba to protect crops from fungal infections such as rust disease; the solution is currently waiting for an approval decision in Europe.
+Over in Belgium, the company Biotalys (previously Agrosavfe) engineers proteins inspired by llama antibodies to target specific pathogens without harming other species.
 There’s also the Swiss biotech Agrosustain, which draws from molecules that plants produce to protect them from mold infections.

 Many natural cosmetics contain active ingredients sourced from plants.
 However, for some of these ingredients, the amount obtained from a plant can be quite small compared to the amount of land, water, and energy that are needed to produce it.

 Companies such as Bioeffect in Iceland or Biossance in the US are looking at producing these compounds more sustainably through microbial fermentation.
-Thanks to this technology, the French biotech company Deinove is able to produce the anti-aging compound phytoene in its pure form, with the goal of using it as an ingredient for skincare products.
+Using this fermentation technology, the French biotech company Deinove is able to produce the anti-aging compound phytoene in its pure form, with the goal of using it as an ingredient for skincare products.
 The firm also does research into new cosmetic ingredients by studying bacteria that are able to live in the extreme conditions of hot water springs.

 Fast fashion is a big sustainability issue.
 Biotechnology could put a stop to its environmental impact by replacing polluting chemical processes and making textile waste recyclable and biodegradable.
 Enzymes are already used routinely to wash and bleach clothing and to prevent wool from shrinking.
 New technologies could allow us to go further by using microbes to produce textiles.